AyKarsi/cryptari-node/README.md

 **CRYPTARI_AWS_CMK_ID** the Id of the aws master key **CRYPTARI_AWS_REGION** the region where the above key is stored.

-### Errorhandling
+### Error handling

-By default cryptari-node will always return the value given to the encryp/decrypt method if encryption/decryption fails Alternatively you can also confgure to crypatri to throw errors in a the case of a failure.
+By default cryptari-node will always return the value given to the encrypt/decrypt method if encryption/decryption fails Alternatively you can also configure to cryptari to throw errors in the case of a failure.
 Set the following enviroment variables for this:

 `CRYPTARI_ENCRYPTION_ONERROR=throw`